Showing posts with label Medieval Period. Show all posts

 My Thoughts:

 I have made a list of things I want to work on for my blog and personal reading goals this year.
 One is to read and review more history books.
 These hourly history ones are a great way to learn basic historical facts and major themes quickly while still getting accurate information.
 I already knew a lot about The Crusades and next to nothing about The Hundred Years War or British India.
 The Crusades book followed everything I knew in a timeline covering all the major Crusades and historical figures from 1096 to the late 1200's.
 I came away with some gaps filled in my knowledge as well.
-The books on the other two were great in that I learned about all the major points like Agincourt and Ghandi's movement without getting too much detail that might make me feel as if I were confused being newly exposed to the topic.
+The books on the other two were great in that I learned about all the major points like Agincourt and Ghandi's movement without being given too much detail that might make me feel confused being newly exposed to the topic.

 If you love history and biographies you will love these books.
 It is going to be difficult to choose which ones to read first because there are so many.
 With Kindle Unlimited you can read most of them for nothing.
 Also, if you sign up for their newsletter at HourlyHistory.com you get free e-books each Friday!